javadmozaffari/Polyp_segmentation/README.md

 # Polyp_segmentation
-### Repository of the paper: ColonGen: An efficient real-time polyp segmentation system based on CNNs and transformers on a new comprehensive dataset.
+### Repository of the paper: ColonGen: An efficient polyp segmentation system for generalization improvement using a new comprehensive dataset.

 #### This repository contains:
 * Implementation of a novel deep learning model to segment the polyp images.